repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 	<figcaption style="text-align: center">Fig. {{ fig_step3 }}: Download wizard for the Updating websites </figcaption>
 </figure>

-After finishing the installation, you're supposed to restart the Eclipse IDE to add the Tool to the IDE.
+After finishing the installations, you're supposed to restart the Eclipse IDE to add the Tool to the IDE.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/04.png" target="_blank">